Smooth terrains¶

 For more information, visit https://transvoxel.org/.

-// This is recognized and assigned automatically by the voxel engine
+// This uniform is assigned internally by the voxel engine.

 uniform int u_transition_mask;